hphelion/documentation/cli.unix.articles.personality.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-You can use the UNIX CLI for HP Cloud to create custom pre-configured servers with the [`servers:add`](/cli/unix/reference#servers:add) personality option.
+You can use the UNIX CLI for HP Helion Cloud to create custom pre-configured servers with the [`servers:add`](/cli/unix/reference#servers:add) personality option.
 The argument to the `--personality` option is a directory that contains the files you want to add to the newly created server.
 The files should be stored in the directory as if the directory was the root file system of the server.
 For example if you had a directory:

     terry@brat:~$ find rootdir/ -type f
     rootdir/etc/apache2/sites-available/100www